 Q. What is the most common grid pattern on wire deck?

 A. Most standard wire deck is available in a 2” x 4” pattern with 6 gauge wire, but many other patterns and gauges are also available.
-Our in-house design experts can help select the right wire deck at the right price for your specific application based on capacity, product to be stored, picking method, and budget.
+Our in-house design experts can help select the right product at the right price for your specific application based on capacity, product to be stored, picking method, and budget.

 Q. What kind of wire deck accessories are available?

-A. The most common type of wire deck accessories are wire deck dividers.
+A. The most common type of accessories are wire deck dividers.
 You can use these dividers to create product storage lanes from front to back, side to side.
 Middle dividers allow picking from both sides of the rack.
 Wire deck back stops keep product from falling off the back of the pallet rack.